daattali/beautiful-jekyll/README.md

 ---
 ```

-You can look at the top of [`aboutme.md`](./aboutme.md) or [`index.html`](./index.html) as more examples.
+You can look at the top of [`aboutme.md`](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/aboutme.md) as an example.

 **Important takeaway: ALWAYS add the YAML front matter, which is two lines with three dashes, to EVERY page.
 If you have any parameters, they go between the two lines.**

-If you don't include YAML then your file will not use the template.
+If you don't include YAML then your file will not use this template.

 ## Features